okaufmann/Carbonated/README.md

 # Timezone Support

-Eloquent-Carbonated supports automatic timezone conversion between database and view output.
+Carbonated supports automatic timezone conversion between database and view output.
 If your app timezone (in `/config/app.php`) is set to `UTC`, but you want to display `America/Toronto` to your end users, two options are available:

 You can set timezone using the following property in your model.
 ```php
 public $carbonatedTimezone = 'America/Toronto';
 ```

-If the above property is not available in your model, Eloquent-Carbonated will search the currently authenticated User object for a `getTimezone()` method.
+If the above property is not available in your model, Carbonated will search the currently authenticated User object for a `getTimezone()` method.
 This allows the User model be responsible for User specific timezones.
 ```php
 public function getTimezone()
 {